SU-NCS/Intro_to_programming/week-4-session-1.md

 Internet API's

-#### Activity 2: Demostrate where Objects and Libraries are used in the Game
+#### Activity 2: Demonstrate where Classes and Objects are used in the Game

 #### Activity 3: Intro to Classes and Objects